DjikstraCS/CTF-Write-Ups/Hack The box/Starting Point/Tier 0/tmp/Flybook.md

 ## Command Injection
 ![](./attachments/Pasted%20image%2020220515143436.png)

-Upon visiting the `service.html` page, and grabbing the request with ZAP, we notice that requests are sent continually.
+Upon visiting the `service.html` page and looking a the history tab in ZAP, we notice that requests are sent continually.

 ![](./attachments/Pasted%20image%2020220515140141.png)